1look4/hello/content/about.md

   enable: true
   subtitle: "Our members"
   title: "The People Behind"
-  description: "We were freelance designers and developers, constantly finding <br> ourselves deep in vague feedback.
-This made every client and team"
+  description: "Founded and Empovered by the Industry visionary.  <br> forming a group to promote giving laptops to Goverment school students who are in need."
   team:
   - name: "Valentin Staykov"
     image: "images/about/team/01.jpg"